FPTInformationSystem/Material-Xamarin-iOS/README.md

 So much more inside.
 Enjoy!

 We do not redistribute CosmidMind 's source code.
 We use their resources and/or idea to build this library.
-Use it ask your risks.
+Use it at your risks.

 ## Original Library License
 See all at <http://cosmicmind.io>